 The benefits of credit card use range from the aforementioned convenience and security to special rewards.
 Your credit card can help you build or improve your credit score, provide you with different types of insurance, unlock discounts for airline tickets, earn significant bonuses, and so much more.
 When you start using a credit card, you can expect the following:

-• Bonus points that you can redeem for gifts cards (Explained) or other rewards.
+- You can redeem bonus points for gift cards (Explained) or other rewards.

-• The grace period, which allows you to postpone your payments.
+- The grace period allows you to postpone your payments.

-• Universal acceptance, which means no loss on currency conversion.
+- Universal acceptance means no loss on currency conversion.

-• Credit score building, which helps you with loans and job search.
+- Credit score building, which helps you with loans and job searches.

 What are the Credit Card Types?

-Different card issuers offer many different types of credit cards.
+Different card issuers offer many kinds of credit cards.
 You shouldn’t let this confuse you.
-These cards are usually custom-tailored to fit specific cardholders’ needs, but all of them essentially fall under the same ten categories.
+These cards are usually custom-tailored to fit specific cardholders’ needs but fall under the same ten categories.
 These are the 10 most commonly used types of credit cards:

 Standard “Plain-Vanilla” Credit Cards

-Offering no bonus points and rewards, standard credit cards are easy to understand.
+Standard credit cards are easy to understand and offer no bonus points or rewards.
 Once you’ve used up your credit on purchases, you pay your credit card bill and receive more credit on your card.

 Balance Transfer Credit Cards